Doctor of Ministry Degree (DMin)

 • Intentionally small cohorts which foster an intimate and collaborative learning environment allowing for personalized attention, meaningful interactions, and deeper connections between students and instructors.

-Academic Quality & Rigor
+Academic & Professional Renewal

 • In forming Doctors of the Church, we passionately pursue academic excellence for the sake of the Gospel and the healing of humankind.